-Abbi Aitken has been captain of the Scotland women’s national team since 2011, after taking over the mantle from Scotland’s most capped female player, Kari Anderson.
+Abbi Aitken-Drummond is Scotland’s 2nd most female capped player and served as captain of the women’s national team from 2011 to 2018 having taken over the mantle from Scotland’s most capped female player, Kari Anderson.

 Abbi was born in Dundee and raised in the North-East coastal town of Montrose where she was a pupil at Lochside Primary and Montrose Academy.
 It was at Lochside Primary school that she was first introduced to cricket, when a local cricket coach ran a few Kwik Cricket sessions.
 Abbi, enthusiastic to play any sport she had the opportunity to try went on to join Montrose CC where, as a complete beginner to the sport, enjoyed learning the game at junior level before featuring as a regular for the men’s XI.
 It was football and cricket where Abbi excelled.

-Abbi is currently a player for Carlton CC and works full-time for Cricket Scotland within the Operations & Events department.
+Abbi is currently a player for Carlton CC and works full-time for Cricket Scotland within the Commercial, Communications & Events department.
 In her spare time, Abbi enjoys going home to Montrose to spend time with her family and visiting new countries on holiday…when the diary permits.